ihtkahs/Codsoft_Task2_SimpleCalculator/README.md

 ## Overview

 This repository includes a simple Calculator.
-It aims to demonstrate different aspects of Python programming, from GUI development to algorithm implementation.
+It aims to demonstrate different aspect of algorithm implementation in Python programming.

 ### Calculator